IAS 41 disclosures, cattle, IFRS 13 level 2 and level 3 valuations

 Livestock is measured at fair value less costs to sell, with any change recognised in the profit or loss.
 Costs to sell include all costs that would be necessary to sell the assets, including freight and direct selling costs.

-If an active market does not exist, then one of the following is used in determining fair value in the below order:
+If an active market does not exist, then one of the following is used in determining fair value, in the below order:

-• the most recent market transaction price, provided that there has not been a significant change in economic circumstances between the date of that transaction and the end of the reporting period
+• The most recent market transaction price, provided that there has not been a significant change in economic circumstances between the date of that transaction and the end of the reporting period;

 In the event that market determined prices or values are not available for livestock in its present condition, the present value of the expected net cash flows from the asset discounted at a current market determined rate may be used in determining fair value.